irmansharma/https-traffic-analysis-tcpdump/README.md

 # Simulated Home Lab: HTTPS Traffic Analysis Using tcpdump
+A hands-on packet analysis project demonstrating HTTPS communication using tcpdump on Linux.
 ## Overview

 This project documents a simulated cybersecurity home lab in which live HTTPS network traffic was captured and analyzed using **tcpdump** on an Ubuntu virtual machine.
 The objective was to understand how secure web communication is established and maintained by observing packet-level network activity.